MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 Antivirus exclusions can be used to exclude trusted files and processes from real time protection while still having EDR visibility.
 Whereas Global exclusions are applied at sensor level where events originate mutes all the events that match exclusion conditions, thus stopping all EDR alerts and AV detections.

-Please note "Global" (*global*) is a new exclusion scope that we are introducing in addition to “Antivirus” (*epp*) exclusion scope already supported by us.
-Refer to the table below for details:
+Please note "Global" (*global*) is a new exclusion scope that we are introducing in addition to "Antivirus" (*epp*) exclusion scope already supported by us.
+Refer to the following table for details:

 | Exclusion Category | Exclusion Scope | Description |
 | --- | --- | --- |